markusfleck/PARENT/README.md

     trajectory files, which are then processed by PARENT.x, the core program of this suite.
 The main purpose of this program is to convert every frame in the .xtc file, which is stored in Cartesian coordinates, to internal bond-angle-torsion (BAT, Z-matrix) coordinates.
     Furthermore additional information is attached to the header of the resulting .bat file, namely

-    a version number
+    -a version number

-    the precision of the file (single or double precision)
+    -the precision of the file (single or double precision)

-    the number of non-redundant torsion angles(dihedrals) in the system (which relates to the number of atoms by #atoms = #torsions + 3)
+    -the number of non-redundant torsion angles(dihedrals) in the system (which relates to the number of atoms by #atoms = #torsions + 3)

-    the number of frames in the trajectory
+    -the number of frames in the trajectory

-    a list of all non-redundant torsion angles (specifying their constituent atoms using the atom numbers from the .top file)
+    -a list of all non-redundant torsion angles (specifying their constituent atoms using the atom numbers from the .top file)

-    atom weights of all atoms in the system (not used yet)
+    -atom weights of all atoms in the system (not used yet)